ale94mleon/BindFlow/docs/source/guides/performance/index.md

 Computational performance and scalability of BindFlow on the Thrombin system.
 (Upper panel): Estimated average ligand completion time under ideal conditions.
 Standard deviation is reported (very small).
 (Lower panel): Estimated rate of ligand completion time between FEP and MMGBSA.
 Error bars were calculated after uncertainty propagation.
 ```

-For instance, with **200** nodes running for a week, up to **580** or **39,961** binding free energy calculations could be theoretically performed at FEP or MMGBSA levels, respectively.
+For instance, with **200** nodes running for a week, up to **580** or **39,965** binding free energy calculations could be theoretically performed at FEP or MMGBSA levels, respectively.
 These estimates assume **ideal conditions** and should be interpreted as preliminary projections of BindFlow’s computational cost.

-By using one computer (serial run) we can get an overall estimate of the expensiveness of the pipeline.
-We found that FEP is **~180** more expensive than MMGBSA.

 ## Disk use